By Jess Beech

 1. Triangle bra

 One of the most self-explanatory styles, triangle bras get their name from their triangular shaped cups.
 They tend not to be underwired and don't offer much in the way of coverage.
 They're not very supportive, which means they're better suited to smaller busts for daily wear.
 That being said, if you have a larger bust, they make a good sleep bra or lightweight style for wearing around the house.
+(And be sure to follow expert guidance on how to wash bras with triangle bras especially.)

 Recommended brands for triangle bras: